October 28, 2016, Swift Current, Saskatchewan: Day One

 We take our first break halfway up the valley wall, watching bare earth vanishing behind a veil of rain clouds in a minimalist playground.
 Unobstructed views have one major perk: the reduction of detail, an enabling constraint that gives weight to simplicity, shape and colour.
 There's no competition for your visual focus, only a vastness that releases a lifetime of ocular tension.

-We spend an hour watching clouds and mist forming and dissipating abroad the hillsides mottled with grasses donning suede-like vermiculation of hazel and copper, and spotting pairs of mule deer strutting across exposed ridges.
+We spend an hour watching clouds and mist forming and disappearing over hillsides mottled with grasses that look as smooth as suede, while pairs of mule deer strutting across exposed ridges.
 Wildlife is never so forward in the woods.
 The majority of our encounters are tracks left in mud and noises in the bush, and any confrontation tends to be brief or accidental.

 I leave the group to walk down from the summit in one of the damper coulees which I hear Jason ecstatically describe from uphill as having "slopes like ice cream scoops."
 There's fall-coloured juniper and a patch of tallgrass that reaches far over my head.
 I'm not sure I make the same connection, but perspective changes when comparing abstract broad-strokes as seen from the hillcrest to the ornate details at ground-level.